Feature Focus: “The Metrics”, Episode 1

 Each of those dimensions provides a different representation, like a facet, of the profile.
 While this can be sufficient to spot performance issues, Blackfire also provides the ability to define and use “Metrics”, based on those measurements.

-What are Metrics and how they are useful?
+What Metrics are and how they are useful

 A Metric is a collection of measurements, based on one or several function calls.
 We can consider it as a bag where resources costs are put together.
 This bag can aggregate several functions, has a unique label, and can be stored in another (bigger) bag.